Blogs/AI

 • The cyberpunk city at night environment is clearly generated.

-• The color of the person’s clothing same as the original image
+• The color of the person's clothing is the same as the original image

 • Holographic billboards are visible and integrated naturally into the scene.